singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 #### 2. Edit Rules file
 For our kramdown gem to work properly, we need to let Nanoc know we changed the default language from HTML to markdown.
 To do this we need to open the Rules file found in the root of a Nanoc site and then we need to edit the compilation rules found therein, to take markdown files.

 Did that sound complicated?
 Don't worry, cause it's really not!
-Editing compile and route rules in a Rules file is actually quite easy, but on top of this, the people behind Nanoc have anticipated our switch from HTML to Markdown and thus in our Rules file we find the compile rule for Markdown using the kramdown filter  already written and just commented out.
+Editing compile and route rules in a Rules file is actually quite easy, but on top of this, the fortune tellers behind Nanoc have anticipated our switch from HTML to Markdown and thus in our Rules file we find the compile rule for Markdown using the kramdown filter  already written and just commented out.

 Normally we would also need to set up a route rule for the .md or markdown files, but again the oracles behind Nanoc have anticipated my move and the markdown files are already added to one of the existing route rules.